georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 and Itanium Dumb.
 But that leaves out half the truth.
 AMD didn't just get lucky that Itanium stumbled.
 They engineered an extension to x86 that was so compatible, so practical, and so strategically timed that the OS and compiler vendors could make it real without burning down the world.
-Yes, Itanium's compiler-driven *EPIC* vision proved brittle, but AMD64 success depended on a thousand careful paper cuts.
-Mandate SSE2, so the floating point story is sane.
+Yes, Itanium's compiler-driven *EPIC*[^EPIC] vision proved brittle, but AMD64 success depended on a thousand careful paper cuts.
+[^EPIC]: *EPIC*: Explicitly Parallel Instruction Computing.
+Requires the compiler to detect and leverage parallelism in the code.

+Mandate
+SSE2, so the floating point story is sane.
 Add registers, so compilers stop thrashing.
 Remove segmentation to simplify code generation.
 Preserve a flat model supporting is viable.
 Wire in the *No eXecute* and *DEP*'s bits so Ops teams can sell security and